QuantumSavory/Quantikz.jl/README.md

 The general purpose `MultiControl(controls, ocontrols, targets, targetXs)` can be used to create an arbitrary combination of muticontrol multiqubit gates.
 Each argument lists the indices of qubits that should get a certain symbol: `controls` is filled circles, `ocontrols` is empty circles, `targets` is the NOT symbol, and `targetXs` is the X symbols.

-For named controled gates use `MultiControlU(str, controls, ocontrols, targets)`.
+For named controlled gates use `MultiControlU(str, controls, ocontrols, targets)`.

 For noise events, you can use `Noise(targets)` or `NoiseAll()`.